This is the featured image of the Get Creative with Melda MComb blog article.

 Modulation Effects Power

 Modulation effects have evolved significantly in past decades.
-Effects like flangers, phasers, ring modulators, frequency shifters have left a mark on some of the most popular music genres.
+Effects like flangers, phasers, ring modulators, and frequency shifters have left a mark on some of the most popular music genres.
 Moreover, these effects introduced countless new and exciting ways of bending and reshaping the sound.
-For this reason, I will dedicate the next tutorial to one plugin which has enormous potential in altering and manipulating the sound signal.
+For this reason, I will dedicate the following tutorial to one plugin with enormous potential to alter and manipulate the sound signal.

 MComb by Melda Productions